HesandaLiyanage/MovieAppInReact/documentation/js/react.md

           .then(res => setApiData(res.results)) //results is the object that we want from the api data .catch(err => console.error(err));

-what is this. so basically
+what is this. so basically like in fetch you have the path like the link to get the data. endpoint is /movie/now_playing part. and after that we have query parameters.